 D.R.O.P.
 DUI Diversion in Pinellas County

-Did you know that the State Attorney’s Office in Pinellas County, FL, created the “DUI Rehabilitation of Offenders Program,” called “D.R.O.P.”?
+Did you know the State Attorney’s Office in Pinellas County, FL, created the “DUI Rehabilitation of Offenders Program,” called “D.R.O.P.“?
 The diversion program allows for the rapid resolution of some first-time DUI offenses that occurred on or after June 1, 2021.

 In Pinellas County, DUI cases are prosecuted at the Pinellas County Justice Center located at 14250 49th St N in Clearwater, FL.
 Prosecutors reserve the right to evaluate each case on an individual, fact-specific basis, even when the person otherwise meets all the eligibility criteria.

 To participate in the new DUI diversion program called “D.R.O.P.,” an application and a non-refundable $50 application fee must be submitted.
 The application must be received by the prosecution by the State Attorney’s Office before the second pretrial hearing.
+The second pretrial hearing is typically scheduled within 100 days of the arrest.

 The eligibility requirements to enter the D.R.O.P. program include performing the following three pre-plea conditions: